Got vagina problems? Check for food intolerances

 There’s an area of our bodies that we can try to ignore for a lifetime but do so at your peril: unexpected, undetected food intolerances.

 A food intolerance isn’t an allergy – that’s different.
 Food intolerances are due to the ingestion of certain chemicals in food.
-We hit threshold and then see symptoms, minutes, hours or days later.
+We hit the threshold and then see symptoms, minutes, hours or days later.

-Food intolerances run in families and can affect the most unexpected parts of our bodies and lives, including resulting in extremes like suicidal ideation and depression, and of course vulvovaginal infections, hormonal issues and bladder disturbances just to name a few in children and adults.
+Food intolerances run in families and can affect the most unexpected parts of our bodies and lives, including resulting in extremes like suicidal ideation and depression, and of course, vulvovaginal infections, hormonal issues and bladder disturbances, just to name a few in children and adults.

 You’re likely on your own with this (but you have community, don’t worry!)